TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 == Excercises
 #exercise(sub :"Turbo The Snail(IMO 2024,5)")[
-Turbo the snail is in the top row of a grid with $2024$ rows and $2023$ columns and wants to get to the bottom row.
-However, there are $2022$ hidden monsters, one in every row except the first and last, with no two monsters in the same column.
+Turbo the snail is in the top row of a grid with $s >= 4$ rows and $s-1$ columns and wants to get to the bottom row.
+However, there are $s-2$ hidden monsters, one in every row except the first and last, with no two monsters in the same column.
 Turbo makes a series of attempts to go from the first row to the last row.
 On each attempt, he chooses to start on any cell in the first row, then repeatedly moves